Mount Sinai Queens Bills FAQ

 Although New York law requires most insurance carriers to pay within 45 days, many ask for additional information from the patient.
 As long as your carrier is asking for additional information, the 45 days has not started.
 Occasionally, we ask patients to call their insurance carriers if there has been some miscommunication among parties, for instance, if you have not realized that payment is being held up because you need to supply your carrier with more information.

 First, check your statement dates.
 Sometimes statements and payments cross in the mail.
-If it appears as though sufficient time has passed to allow for posting, contact the Mount Sinai Hospital of Queens Patient Financial Services Office at (718) 906-6250, Monday through Friday from 8:00 am to 4:30 pm, and verify that the payment was received.
+If it appears as though sufficient time has passed to allow for posting, contact the Mount Sinai Queens Patient Financial Services Office at (718) 906-6250, Monday through Friday from 8:00 am to 4:30 pm, and verify that the payment was received.

 My insurance requires I notify them when I have a hospital service or pre-certify my visit.
 Does the hospital call my insurance company?